 Businesses are outsourcing a large part of their processes these days, in order to focus on their core competencies.
 This means that they are becoming more dependent on third-party vendors for products and services each day.
-Hence, vendor management becomes a critical aspect of project management and in the life of a project manager.
+Hence, vendor management becomes a critical aspect of Project Management Certification Courses and in the life of a project manager.
 Especially in global projects of massive size and complexity, there are several vendors involved who provide various types of products and services and are bound by different types of contracts.
 Ensuring that these vendors provide services to the level agreed to in the contract and that customer satisfaction is high becomes a challenge for a project manager.

 Vendor Transition